-Unlike Venture Capitalists, Angels don’t go into weeks of research and analysis.
-I will decide quite quickly whether or not to invest in a business, based on:
+Unlike venture capitalists, angel investors don’t go into weeks of research and analysis.
+I’ll decide quite quickly whether or not to invest in a business, based on the following:

 Do you have the drive to see your plans through?
 Are you committed to your business?

 Are you being transparent with me about your story and your numbers?

 Do you know how much money you need and when you’re going to need it?
 Do you know what’s involved in the journey to grow your business?